Aug 19, 2010

 TOM EISNER: Mm-hmm.

-JAD: You were what—about three years old when you left or thereabouts?
+ROBERT: You were about three years old when you left, or thereabouts?

 TOM EISNER: Three years old.
 Went to Spain.